ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 `SteamLinuxRuntime_soldier/VERSIONS.txt` or
 `SteamLinuxRuntime/VERSIONS.txt`.

-It is very useful if you can show us a System Information report and a log for the version that fails, then switch to the version that works (without changing anything else!) and capture a new System Information report and a new log, so that we can compare them.
+It is very useful if you can show us a Steam Runtime Diagnostics report and a log for the version that fails, then switch to the version that works (without changing anything else!) and capture a new Steam Runtime Diagnostics report and a new log, so that we can compare them.

 Common issues and workarounds